-• The chain brake (A) can either be activated manually (by your left hand) or automatically by the inertia release mechanism.
+The chain brake (A) can either be activated manually (by your left hand) or automatically by the inertia release mechanism.

-The brake is applied when the front hand guard (B) is pushed forwards or when the right-hand brake trigger (E) is pushed up and forwards.
+The brake is applied when the front hand guard (B) is pushed forwards.

 This movement activates a spring-loaded mechanism that tightens the brake band (C) around the engine drive system (D) (clutch drum).